 By Katie Wenclewicz

-Katie Wenclewicz is a senior from Dayton, Ohio, majoring in communication arts and minoring in marketing.
-Wenclewicz is an associate with Fifth Street Communications®, writing on behalf of the Anderson University Office of University Communications.
+Katie Wenclewicz is a sophomore from Anderson, Ind., majoring in communication arts and minoring in marketing.
+Wenclewicz is an associate of Fifth Street Communications®, writing on behalf of the Anderson University Office of University Communications.

-Anderson University is a private Christian university in central Indiana.
+Anderson University is a private Christian university of about 2,600 undergraduate and graduate students in central Indiana.
 Anderson University continues to be recognized as one of America’s top colleges by U.S. News and World Report, The Princeton Review, and Forbes.
-Established in 1917 by the Church of God (Anderson, Ind.), Anderson University offers more than 60 undergraduate majors and graduate programs in business, music, nursing, and theology.
+Established in 1917 by the Church of God, Anderson University offers more than 65 undergraduate majors and graduate programs in business, music, nursing, and theology.